 He criticised the previous Labour government under Tony Blair, which he asserted had embraced a “globalisation” that had produced an “influx of immigrants”.
 Glasman went so far as to call for “engagement” with members of the English Defence League, a fascist organisation sponsored by the state that organises acts of violence and other provocations against immigrants.

-Miliband took up this core message last summer, seizing on the occasions of the Queen’s diamond jubilee and the summer Olympics in class=’StrictlyAutoTagBold’>London to advocate nationalist politics.
+Miliband took up this core message last summer, seizing on the occasions of the Queen’s diamond jubilee and the summer Olympics in <strong class=’StrictlyAutoTagBold’>London to advocate nationalist politics.
 In a June 7 Daily Telegraph article, Miliband wrote, “In the midst of the Jubilee, the European Football Championship and the Olympics, we have a unique chance to reflect on who we are as a country.
 And now, more than ever, with the Union under threat in Scotland, we need to talk about the different identities that make up the United Kingdom.
 In particular, we need to talk about England…we should talk about England as we forge a progressive patriotism which celebrates our differences and honours our people.”

-Under conditions of the imposition of a social counter-revolution by the ruling elite throughout class=’StrictlyAutoTagBold’>Britain, the anti-immigrant and nationalist demagogy traditionally associated with the far right is seen as a useful tool to divert the mounting social anger in a reactionary direction to divert blame from the ruling elite for implementing the deepest austerity measures since the 1930s.
+Under conditions of the imposition of a social counter-revolution by the ruling elite throughout <strong class=’StrictlyAutoTagBold’>Britain, the anti-immigrant and nationalist demagogy traditionally associated with the far right is seen as a useful tool to divert the mounting social anger in a reactionary direction to divert blame from the ruling elite for implementing the deepest austerity measures since the 1930s.

 Miliband’s reactionary pronouncements were embraced by the Guardian.
-Jackie Ashley penned a piece in the traditional paper of the liberal “left” entitled, “Labour can afford to push harder on class=’StrictlyAutoTagBold’>immigration”.
+Jackie Ashley penned a piece in the traditional paper of the liberal “left” entitled, “Labour can afford to push harder on <strong class=’StrictlyAutoTagBold’>immigration”.
 Ashley argued, “There are some fundamentals on which Labour should be more forthright, less mealy-mouthed.
 One is language.
 What we want is a strong sense of common citizenship, obligation and rights going together.
 That’s always been the progressive position.
 But it’s impossible to fully participate if you don’t speak and understand English.
 Miliband is talking about this at last, but can afford to push harder.”